VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 > aggregate in the **MarkSeatsAsReserved** command.

 The MVC **RegistrationController** class retrieves the order information on the read-side.
-The **OrderDTO** class includes the reservation expiry time that is then passed to the view using the **ViewBag** class, as shown in the following code sample.
+The **DraftOrder** class includes the reservation expiry time that is then passed to the view using the **ViewBag** class, as shown in the following code sample.